meteor/meteor/content/structure.md

  - Your client JavaScript bundle can be significantly smaller if you separate out code that a specific user type will never use.

- - You can deploy the different applications at different scales and secure them differently (for instance you might restrict access to your admin application to users behind a firewall).
+ - You can deploy the different applications with different scaling setups and secure them differently (for instance you might restrict access to your admin application to users behind a firewall).

  - You can allow different teams at your organization to work on the different applications independently.